ljdursi/computecanadian/discussion-paper/01_executive_summary.md

 should make full use of the diversity and specialization that a Canadian federation and its partners offer.

-From those principles, we make evidence-based proposals for an renewed Canadian organization.
-Comparisons with successful examples of federated organizations within Canada and abroad suggest that while the basic architecture of our federation is sound, important relationships need to be clarified.
-While a central office must be responsible for the processes of defining priorities, strategies, and standards of interoperability, a successful federation requires those processes to set by consensus, by partners committed to the goals of the organization.
-The Board of the central office in a federation must have experience and training to handle the delicate task of governing a central office but being responsible to a national community.
-The Members need better visibility into the operations of the central office and the federation as a whole so that they can own their vital role in the organization.
+From those principles, we make evidence-based proposals for a renewed Canadian organization.
+Comparisons with successful examples of federated organizations within Canada and abroad suggest that while the basic architecture of our federation is sound, important roles and relationships need to be clarified.
+While a central office must be responsible for the processes of defining priorities, strategies, and standards of interoperability, a successful federation requires those processes to have buy-in from partners committed to the goals of the federation.
+The Board of Directors of the central office in a federation must have experience and training to handle the delicate task of governing a central office but being responsible to a national community.
+The Members need adequate visibility into the operations of the central office and the federation as a whole so that they can support their vital role to the organization.
 And that engagement needs to extend to all who are invested in the success of research in Canada: regional staff and Boards, institutional staff, researchers and funders, and other organizations that provide digital infrastructure for research in Canada.
 This document focusses on Compute Canada in particular, but the principles and proposals apply to any digital research infrastructure providers, or the system as a whole.

 Success for this document will mean starting conversations, inspiring other documents and differing points of view, and the emerging of a